Skip to Content

 I especially loved that the proceeds collected from Taste Highland Lakes supported the local youth of Kingsland.

-Having the opportunity to give back to the community while attending a fun event always scores high in our book!
+Giving back to the community while attending a fun event always scores high in our book!

 The Community

-The Kingsland area specifically is a fabulous lakeside community full of welcoming locals.
+The Kingsland area, specifically, is a fabulous lakeside community full of welcoming locals.

 Final Thoughts on Taste Highland Lakes